-The Superintendent or designee shall implement a staff development program.
-The goal of the program shall be to update and improve the skills and knowledge of staff members in order to achieve and maintain a high level of job performance and satisfaction.
+The Director or designee shall implement a staff development program.
+The goal of such program shall be to update and improve the skills and knowledge of staff members in order to achieve and maintain a high level of job performance and satisfaction.
+Additionally, the development program for licensed staff members shall be designed to effectuate the Joint Agreement and Individual Education Plans so that student learning objectives meet or exceed goals established by the Joint Agreement and State.